Read this page if you need help with writing your administrative assistant goals and executive assistant goals (and especially if you need help fast).

 From the Desk of Karen Porter, Founder and President of The Effective Admin and Virtual Association for Administrative Professionals and Coach and Advisor to Thousands of Administrative Professionals Globally

 Thinking up and writing workplace goals is not that hard once you understand what is a goal.
-I’ve been seeing a lot of misinformation on the Web, from so-called experts and even from your administrative professional colleagues trying to be helpful, about what is a goal and how to write a goal.
+Unfortunately, you’ll find a lot of misinformation on the Web — from so-called experts and even from your administrative professional colleagues trying to be helpful — about what is a goal and how to write a goal.

 For example, if someone tells you to “just write down that you’ll take a class in xyz” as your workplace goal, be wary of that person’s true goal-setting knowledge.
 That bad suggestion pops up a lot in articles and discussion forums on the Web!

 Let me help you define what really is a goal and help you think up and write your administrative assistant goals and executive assistant goals.